mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ```

 Once these commands complete you will see a success message indicating that your resources are deployed.
 This completes the Synapse deployment required for the Beneficial Ownership Engine.

+If you find some error while deploying you can run the terraform apply again any number of times till you see a success message.